ZhangGroup-MITChemistry/OpenABC/README.md

 ## Environment

+For versions >= 1.0.4, openmm versions < 7.6 and >= 7.6 are all supported.

-We recommend using openmm 7.5.1 for using OpenABC, as OpenABC is built based on openmm 7.5.1.
+For versions < 1.0.4, we recommend using openmm 7.5.1 for using OpenABC, as OpenABC is built based on openmm 7.5.1.

 Install openmm 7.5.1 with the following command: